p4lang/PI/proto/docs/p4runtime.md

 report errors. `grpc::Status` has a top-level canonical `error_code` that represents a RPC-wide error, along with an `error_details` field which is a serialized `google.rpc.Status` that contains per-entity level errors.
-`google.rpc.Status` can have multiple `p4.Error` messages in the repeated `details` field, each repesenting a per-entity error in the programming requests in the p4.Write() batch.
+`google.rpc.Status` will have multiple `p4.Error` messages in the repeated `details` field, each representing a per-entity error for that update in the WriteRequest batch.

 The `p4.Error` message has a gRPC canonical error space to report P4 Runtime errors.
 Additionally, `p4.Error` also allows different vendors / chipmakers to